-Are you looking got the most fun you can legally have on the internet?
+Are you looking for the most fun you can legally have on the internet?
 Tired of playing against sharks and impossible odds?
-More or Less is Monkey Knife Fight's most popular game and puts you into the action removing the headaches of having to pick a certain over or under.
-Pick the players you want, and simply select "MORE" or "LESS" for each game.
+More or Less is Monkey Knife Fight's most popular game and puts you right into the action removing the headaches of having to draft an entire lineup with players you know nothing about or worrying about salary cap restrictions.
+Pick a game with the players you want, and simply select "MORE" or "LESS" for each proposed stat line.

 Doesn’t that sound like fun?
-MKF's pinnacle of props is the ticket for you to make every single game exciting and a chance to make some sweet, sweet cash picking the players you like.
+MKF's pinnacle of props is the ticket for you to make every single game exciting and a chance to make some sweet, sweet cash picking the players you know and love.